needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 The client is responsible for polling the input source and adding `ICommand` to the buffer for the entities it controls.
 The queued commands are then sent automatically at regular intervals by `CommandSendPacketSystem`.

-The systems responsible for writing to the command buffers must all run inside the [GhostInputSystemGroup](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostInputSystemGroup.html).
+The systems responsible for writing to the command buffers must all run inside the [`GhostInputSystemGroup`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.GhostInputSystemGroup.html).

 ### `ICommandData` serialization and payload limit

-When using `ICommand`, Netcode for Entities automatically generates command serialization code in the `CommandSendSystemGroup`.
-Each individual command is serialized and queued in the `OutgoingCommandDataStreamBuffer` (present on the network connection) by its own code-generated system.
+When using `ICommand`, Netcode for Entities automatically generates command serialization code in the [`CommandSendSystemGroup`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.CommandSendSystemGroup.html).
+Each individual command is serialized and queued in the [`OutgoingCommandDataStreamBuffer`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.OutgoingCommandDataStreamBuffer.html) (present on the network connection) by its own code-generated system.
 The `CommandSendPacketSystem` is then responsible for flushing the outgoing buffer at the `SimulationTickRate` interval.

 In addition to the most recent input, the previous three inputs are also included to provide redundancy in the case of packet loss.
 Each redundant command is delta compressed against the command for the current tick.
 The final serialized data looks something like the following: